Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

 Open Back Headphones

-Open-back studio headphones mostly are ‘open’ at the back of the earcups.
-Well, not completely.
-Usually, they feature some sort of grill or hole design, which allows air to flow to the internal speaker components such as the drivers.
+Open-back studio headphones are mostly ‘open’ at the back of the earcups.
+Well, not entirely.
+Usually, they feature some grill or hole design, which allows air to flow to the internal speaker components, such as the drivers.

-When it comes to sound quality, open-back style is consistently ranked amongst the best mastering and mixing headphones you can buy.
+Regarding sound quality, the open-back style is consistently ranked amongst the best mastering and mixing headphones you can buy.

 Why?
 Because they offer superior sound quality!

-The design allows for a more natural soundstage where the sound is both coming to your ears and moving away into the surrounding environment.
+The design allows for a more natural soundstage where the sound comes to your ears and moves away into the surrounding environment.
 There is also little echo and minimal pressure.
 These qualities mean that music is more natural and feels like it comes from around you rather than just from the speakers themselves.

 If you’re a music professional, you want to get open-back headphones for mixing or mastering.
 These applications require you to hear the best quality and most accurate sound possible.